MicrosoftDocs/azure-docs/articles/active-directory/active-directory-aadconnectsync-understanding-architecture.md

 - **Efficient resynchronization**.
 You can change how sync engine processes identity information without reconnecting the sync engine to the data source.
 - **Opportunity to preview synchronization**.
 You can preview synchronization to verify that your assumptions about the identity management process are correct.

-For each object specified in the Connector, the sync engine first tries to locate a representation of the object in the connector space of the management agent.
+For each object specified in the Connector, the sync engine first tries to locate a representation of the object in the connector space of the Connector.
 Sync engine examines all of the staging objects in the connector space and tries to find a corresponding staging object that has a matching anchor attribute.
 If no existing staging object has a matching anchor attribute, sync engine tries to find a corresponding staging object with the same distinguished name.

 When sync engine finds a staging object that matches by distinguished name but not by anchor, the following special behavior occurs:

 - If the object located in the connector space has no anchor, then sync engine removes this object from the connector space and marks the metaverse object it is linked to as **retry provisioning on next synchronization run**.
 Then it creates the new import object.
-- If the object located in the connector space has an anchor, then MIIS 2003 assumes that this object has either been renamed or deleted in the connected directory.
+- If the object located in the connector space has an anchor, then sync engine assumes that this object has either been renamed or deleted in the connected directory.
 It assigns a temporary, new distinguished name for the connector space object so that it can stage the incoming object.
 The old object then becomes **transient**, waiting for the Connector to import the rename or deletion to resolve the situation.

 If sync engine locates a staging object that corresponds to the object specified in the Connector, it determines what kind of changes to apply.
 For example, sync engine might rename or delete the object in the connected data source, or it might only update the object’s attribute values.